mattlewis92/angular-bootstrap-calendar/README.md

 ### on-edit-event-click

-This expression is called when an event edit link is clicked on the calendar. calendarEvent contains the calendar event that was clicked on.
+This expression is called when an event edit link is clicked on the calendar. `calendarEvent` can be used in the expression and contains the calendar event that was clicked on.

 ### on-delete-event-click

-This expression is called when an event delete link is clicked on the calendar. calendarEvent contains the calendar event that was clicked on.
+This expression is called when an event delete link is clicked on the calendar. `calendarEvent` can be used in the expression and contains the calendar event that was clicked on.

 ### on-timespan-click

-This expression is called when a month or day on the calendar is clicked. calendarDate contains the start of the month or day that was clicked on.
+This expression is called when a month or day on the calendar is clicked. `calendarDate` can be used in the expression and  contains the start of the month or day that was clicked on.

 ### auto-open